Questions?

 Are you experienced in diagnosing black women or people of color with Autism?

 All psychologists at the Sachs Center are trained in understanding the specific needs of BIPOC neurodivergent communities.
-At the Sachs Center, we service an ethnically and culturally diverse clientele with a range of symptom presentations and diagnoses.
+At the Sachs Center, we serve an ethnically and culturally diverse clientele with a range of symptom presentations and diagnoses.
 We understand potential concerns and fears that you may have about being understood.
-We work hard to listen and learn from our patients’ experiences as we conduct our evaluations.
+We work hard to listen and learn from our patients’ experiences.

 TESTING